Javascript is required to run this page

 Summary

-As Introduced.
-Deferred disposition in a criminal case; persons with autism or intellectual disabilities; expungement.
+As Passed House of Origin.
+Deferred disposition in a criminal case; persons with autism, intellectual disabilities, or developmental disabilities; expungement.

-Provides that when a court defers and dismisses a charge pursuant to the autism or intellectual disability deferred disposition statute, such charge may be considered as otherwise dismissed for purposes of expungement of police and court records.
-The bill also clarifies that the defendant may request a hearing to determine the appropriateness of a deferred disposition at any time before or after any plea.
+Adds developmental disabilities to the autism and intellectual disability deferred disposition statute.
+The bill also provides that when a court defers and dismisses a charge pursuant to the autism, intellectual disability, or developmental disability deferred disposition statute, such charge may be considered as otherwise dismissed for purposes of expungement of police and court records.
+The bill also (i) clarifies that the defendant may request a hearing to determine the appropriateness of a deferred disposition at any time before or after any plea and (ii) provides that no statement made by the defendant at such a hearing is admissible in any criminal proceeding, except that any such statement made under oath may be admissible in a criminal proceeding for perjury or for purposes of impeachment in a criminal matter.
 (Less)

 • Bill History